News

 As you will have understood, having a BFR equal to or less than 0 allows your professional activity to operate more calmly and avoids having to resort to short-term debt which could deteriorate the financial health of your company.
 Thus, to optimize working capital, several levers exist.
 Just work on its components.

 • Act on customer receivables to reduce the DSO or average customer payment time: the faster you collect your invoices, the more you reduce your WCR.
 The collection time for customers depends, among other things, on the profile of your customers, your commercial policy, your invoicing and dispute resolution processes (conditions and methods of payment granted, discounts, factoring, etc.).
-A defined, formalized and implemented credit management strategy is important to reduce late payments.
-If, despite everything, your company is facing unpaid bills, you can call on a collection company like GCE.
-Our collection agents identify disputes for you more quickly, negotiate payment with your debtors while preserving your commercial relations.
+A defined, formalized and implemented credit management strategy is important to reduce payment delays.
+If, despite everything, your company faces unpaid debts, you can call on a collection company like GCE.
+Our collection agents identify disputes more quickly for you, negotiate payment with your debtors while preserving your commercial relationships.

 • Act on the supplier position to optimize the DPO or supplier payment period: for a good optimization, it is assessed in relation to the DSO, but also by taking into account the average payment period in the business sector of the company .
 To make the best use of your cash flow, one of the strategies will be to model your DPO on that of the sector average.
 Other means such as optimizing the pace of supply should also be considered.